RECOVER: sequential model optimization platform for combination drug repurposing identifies novel synergistic compounds in vitro: Results

-In Table \ref{tab:main_table}, we report the validation and test performance metrics of {\Recover} across each of the five tasks.
+In Figures \ref{fig:out_of_dist_diagram}B and \ref{fig:out_of_dist_diagram}C, we report the test performance metrics of {\Recover} across each of the first three tasks.
 Examining performance within task (a.), test statistics appear modest, however we demonstrate limits on achievable performance in Appendix \ref{app:subsection_theoretical_upper_bounds} --- resulting from experimental noise and non-uniformity of synergy scores.
-In task (b.) we note a considerable drop in performance when compared to task (a.), demonstrating {\Recover} will have markedly reduced performance when attempting to predict the synergy of drug combinations when both drugs have not been observed in earlier experiments.
-The results pertaining to tasks (c.) and (d.) demonstrate that leveraging experiments from other cell lines does provide a benefit when compared to the performance from task (a.), although the effect is most significant when the specific drug combination in question has been seen in other cell lines, i.e., task (d.).
-For completion, we confirm the significant batch effects between the NCI-ALMANAC and the O'Neil 2016 studies render using the same model parameters for both studies impossible --- notice task (e.) performing at the level of randomness and Figure \ref{fig:data_summary}E.
+From task (a.) to task (c.), we note a drastic drop in performance for all models, but this effect is alleviated if only one of the drugs has not been seen before, see task (b.).

+\Review{We note that our benchmarking justifies various aspects of our deep learning architecture: the {\Recover} permutation invariance module can provide improvement in performance across some scenarios; moreover {\Recover} (shuffled labels) fails compared to other methods on task (ii.) with one unseen drug task, and is at the level of randomness on task (iii.) with two unseen drugs.
+In these cases, we demonstrate that drug structure is actually leveraged by the model in order to generalize (to some extent) to unseen drugs.}